mxwllwang/fblaTSHSLibrary/README.md

 # fblaTSHSLibrary
-Maxwell Wang submission from TESLA STEM High School for FBLA State 2017-18, Coding and Programming Programmed in Eclipse WindowBuilder with Java Swing, Runs in JRE 7/ version 1.7.0_80
+Maxwell Wang submission from TESLA STEM High School for FBLA State 2017-18, Coding and Programming Programmed in Eclipse WindowBuilder with Java Swing, Runs in JRE 7/ version 1.7.0_80 (Java 7)

+To run

+Another way to run is to download the project to an IDE like Eclipse/IntelliJ, and run the class TSHSLibrary.java, and the program should appear.
+Do not delete the TSHSLibraryData.ser file, or the data stored in the database will be reset.
+Do not modify its filepath.

 Requirements